Centennial Cup

 The Centennial Cup is an annual ice hockey tournament organized by Hockey Canada and the Canadian Junior Hockey League (CJHL), which determines the national champion of junior A ice hockey.
-It is a ten-team round robin featuring the winners of all nine CJHL member leagues as well as a pre-selected host city.
+It consists of a ten-team round robin featuring the winners of all nine CJHL member leagues as well as a pre-selected host city.

 The championship has also been known as the National Junior A Championship in 2019, it was formerly known as the Royal Bank Cup from 1996 to 2018 and the Manitoba Centennial Cup from 1971 to 1995.
-It is currently branded as the Centennial Cup presented by Tim Hortons for sponsorship reasons.
+It is currently branded as the Centennial Cup after Tim Hortons, the title sponsor of the 2022 tournament, withdrew future sponsorship in response to the Hockey Canada sexual assault scandal.

 History

 The Manitoba Centennial Trophy was presented to the Canadian Amateur Hockey Association (CAHA) by the Manitoba Amateur Hockey Association (MAHA) to commemorate their centennial year of 1970.
 At that time, the CAHA reconfigured their junior tiers, creating two separate classifications – Major junior and Junior A. The major junior teams were grouped into the three regional leagues that made up the Canadian Major Junior Hockey League (CMJHL), while the Junior A tier included the remaining junior teams in the provincial/regional leagues that later formed the Canadian Junior Hockey League.
 It was determined that the Memorial Cup, which had served as the CAHA's national championship tournament, would become the new championship trophy for the CMJHL while the Manitoba Centennial Trophy served as the trophy for the champions of the new Junior A division.
-Earl Dawson and Bill Addison were the named the initial trustees of the trophy, both of whom were past presidents of the MAHA.
+Earl Dawson and Bill Addison were the named initial trustees of the trophy, both of whom were past presidents of the MAHA.
 The tournament subsequently became known as the Centennial Cup.

 From 1971 to 1978 and from 1982 to 1984, the Centennial Cup pitted the Abbott Cup champion (Western Canada) versus the Dudley Hewitt Cup champion (Eastern Canada).
 A three-team tournament format, splitting Eastern Canada into two regions, was introduced in 1979 and used until 1981.
 The Centennial Cup permanently moved back to the tournament format in 1986, with the addition of a predetermined host team to the field.
 It later expanded to a five-team tournament in 1990 when the Abbott Cup series was discontinued in favour of allowing both the ANAVET and Doyle Cup winners to advance to the national championship.
 For the 1996 tournament, the trophy gained a sponsor and became the Royal Bank Cup.
 The ANAVET and Doyle Cups were temporarily replaced by the Western Canada Cup, which determined the two Western seeds for the Royal Bank Cup, from 2013 to 2017.
 During this time, the Brooks Bandits of the Alberta Junior Hockey League won the 2013 Royal Bank Cup, where they had gained entry into the tournament as the Western Canada Cup runner-up making them the first team in Centennial Cup/Royal Bank Cup history to win the national championship without being the host or a regional champion.